 1. Your Body Is Designed To Store Fat There

 Low body fat is the most important component of a clear-cut six pack.
-If you have too much fat around your abdomen, your abs will always remain hidden
+If you have too much fat around your abdomen, your abs will always remain hidden behind a thick layer of fatty tissue.

 Losing weight around your lower abs is especially difficult because your body is naturally designed to create a storehouse of fat around this area.
 Plus if you’re genetically inclined to putting on weight around your midsection, it can make the battle all the more tough to win, regardless of how much cardio or how many leg crunches you do.